mhavey/marklogic/uml2es/examples/hr/README.md

 For your newly created Employee and Department entities you need input flows for ingestion of source data.
 Run the following standard DHF gradle commands to create these flows.

-gradle -PenvironmentName=local -i hubCreateInputFlow -PentityName=Employee -PflowName=LoadEmployee -PdataFormat=xml -PpluginFormat=xqy
+gradle -PenvironmentName=local -i hubCreateInputFlow -PentityName=Employee -PflowName=LoadEmployee -PdataFormat=xml -PpluginFormat=xqy -PuseES=false

-gradle -PenvironmentName=local -i hubCreateInputFlow -PentityName=Department -PflowName=LoadDepartment -PdataFormat=xml -PpluginFormat=xqy
+gradle -PenvironmentName=local -i hubCreateInputFlow -PentityName=Department -PflowName=LoadDepartment -PdataFormat=xml -PpluginFormat=xqy -PuseES=false

+gradle -PenvironmentName=local -i mlReloadModules

 Confirm:
 - In your local gradle project you have newly generated code under plugins/entities/Employee/input and plugins/entities/Department/input

-....
-THE REST IS UNDER CONSTRUCTION ...
+- These new modules are visible in the modules database (xmi2es-examples-hr-MODULES)

 ### Ingest

-TODO: pre-req: input flow exists, duh
 Ingest staging data and some triples for FINAL

 Run the following: